awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-tests.md

 devicetester_[linux | mac | win]_x86-64 list-test-cases --group-id <group-id>
 ```

-We recommend that you run the dependency checker test group to make sure all Greengrass dependencies are installed before you run related test groups\.
+We recommend that you run the full qualification test suite, which runs test group dependencies in the correct order\.
+If you choose to run specific test groups, we recommend that you first run the dependency checker test group to make sure all Greengrass dependencies are installed before you run related test groups\.
 For example:
 + Run `coredependencies` before running core qualification test groups\.

 ## IDT for AWS IoT Greengrass V2 commands<a name="bk-cli"></a>